kamalmarhubi/rust-bisect/README.md

 # rust-bisect

 rust-bisect helps track down when a change—usually a bug!—was introduced into Rust.
-Rather than bisect directly on the Rust repository, it uses nightly builds to speed up the process.
+Rather than `git bisect` directly on the Rust repository, it uses nightly builds to speed up the process.
+This is faster in at least a couple of ways:
+- at over 100 pull requests merged per week, there are far more commits to bisect than there are nightly builds
+- to run an individual test, all rust-bisect needs to do is download the
+  nightly: no slow Rust build!

 ## Usage